YouTube or Blogging: Which One is More Profitable?

 With both, you should take time to craft your titles and thumbnails to get a better click though rates and rankings.

+While you should focus on doing both in most cases, blogging and YouTube have their pros and cons.
 Let us know your thoughts on this topic in the comments below or by joining our Facebook group at this link.
-YouTube vs Blogging Compared: Which One is More Profitable?
+YouTube or Blogging: Which One is More Profitable?

 Related: